ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-ietf-ppm-dap-taskprov.md

 Helper supports this mechanism, it proceeds as follows.

-First, the Helper checks that the task ID indicated in the request matches the task ID derived from the `TaskConfig` as defined in {{definition}}.
+First, the Helper checks that the task ID indicated in the request matches the task ID derived from the `TaskConfiguration` as defined in {{dap-task-id}}.
 If not, the Helper MUST abort with "unrecognizedTask".

 Next, the Helper decides whether to opt in to the task as described in
 {{provisioning-a-task}}.
 If it opts out, it MUST abort the request with